-0.5 semester credits Practice in special procedures and techniques in the psychological assessment of children.
-Delivery Method: In person Grading Default: Credit/No Credit Only
+Practice in special procedures and techniques in the psychological assessment of children.

-PSY-643 Asmt- Forensic Evaluation Report
+PSY-643 Asmt-Forensic Evaluation Report

 Various aspects of the Forensic Neuropsychological evaluation and the report will be discussed.
 The differences between the Forensic and Clinical report will be emphasized as well Daubert and other impedimenta involved in the assessment.
 Various topics such as depositions and expert witness will also be covered.
 This laboratory will serve as an introduction into the world of forensic neuropsychology.